The destructive effects of food addiction

 Fasting isn’t for everyone, and depending on your physical makeup it might not even work for you.

+Don’t tackle regaining control of your life alone.
 Please seek medical assistance, emotional, and spiritual guidance on your journey.

 Believe that your life is worth undergoing the vulnerability that needs to happen to tackle your food addiction.